 Some of the benefits of studying in the commercial music division in the School of Music at BYU are not always obvious to the student at the beginning of coursework.
 As time goes on, however, the following kinds of opportunities become apparent:

 The commercial music program is blessed with an endowment from the late Merlin and Edna Sant, which provides several scholarships each year for deserving, high-achieving students.
 In very rare instances, scholarships are granted on entrance.
 As a rule, however, they are awarded in the upper division years, when the academic, pre-professional, and collaborative characteristics of each student are more apparent.
 A short, informal application should be submitted to the division coordinator at the beginning of each Fall and Winter semester.

-Additional scholarships based on need, talent, or upon academic prowess are also sometimes available through the School of Music or other university sources.
+Additional scholarships based on need, talent, or academic excellence are also sometimes available through the School of Music or other university sources.